ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 	conda activate act_notebooks
 From there launch `jupyter notebook` and you should be able to run the notebooks.

+Note: If you are setting this environment up on NERSC or another computing system it may be necessary to go in and change the syntax of the yml file slightly.
+If you get the following error: `ERROR: Invalid requirement: 'pixell=0.12.0'`, substitute `pixell=0.12.0` with `pixell==0.12.0`.

 ### If you are using a local installation:
 We highly recommend working entirely within a conda environment to manage packages.
 If that is not possible for you, you should still be able to install all dependencies.